jakupierblina/learning-python/readme.md

 Both of these convert arbitrary objects to their string representation

+***

 <i><mark><b>In python explicit is better than implicit and simple is better than complex.</b></mark> </i>

+***

+<h4> Dive in </h4>

+Python is unique for <i>dynamic typing</i> model.
+In Python, types are determined automatically at runtime, not in response to declarations in your code.
+This means that your variables are never declared ahead time.
+This <i>dynamic typing</i> is can be explained in an easier form;

+for example if we declare x =9, Python will perform this request into three steps:

+1. Create an object to represent the value 9.
+2. Create the variable <b>x</b>, if it doesn't exist yet.
+3. Link the variable <b>x</b> to the new object 3.

+Long story short variable x becomes a reference to the object 9.

+Remainder:

+- <i><b>Variables</b></i> are entries that links to objects.
+- <i><b>Object</b></i> are representation of the values they stand for.
+- <i><b>References</b></i> are pointers.

+Each time you generate a new value in your script by running the file, Python creates a new object to represent that value.
+Furthermore Python handles the reclaim of the object by Garbage-Collection, which means that every times you update the value of the object it will automatically thrown the future/new object.